 Please sign in to see more.

-Aboriginal and Torres Strait Islander are warned that the following may contain images of
+Aboriginal and Torres Strait Islanders are warned that the following may contain images of

 TANGLED TWIGS is dedicated to all my ancestors, who travelled to Australia

 aboard three-masted ships, who despite the odds, survived the cramped living

 conditions, the ever present threat of disease and lack of food.